reynamarie/ChatServer/index.md

 - Which methods in your code are called?
 ChatServer.main(String[] args), Server.start(int port, URLHandler handler), Handler.handleRequest(URI url)

 - What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-ChatServer.main(String[] args)- args, Server.start(int port, URLHandler handler)- port, handler(chat), Handler.handleRequest(URI url)-url
+ChatServer.main(String[] args)- args(value of 4000), Server.start(int port, URLHandler handler)- port(with value 4000), handler(chat initially as ""), Handler.handleRequest(URI url)-(http://localhost:4000/add-message?s=How%20are%20you&user=yash)
 - How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-Chat in the handler class updates to the new chat message <username>: <message>\n.

-- Which methods in your code are called?
-ChatServer.main(String[] args), Server.start(int port, URLHandler handler), Handler.handleRequest(URI url)

-- What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-ChatServer.main(String[] args)- args, Server.start(int port, URLHandler handler)- port, handler(chat), Handler.handleRequest(URI url)-url

-- How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
-After   /add-message?s=How%20are%20you&user=yash, the chat field in the Handler class updates from "jpolitz: Hello\n" to "jpolitz: Hello\nyash: How are you\n".
+After (http://localhost:4000/add-message?s=How%20are%20you&user=yash), the chat field in the Handler class updates from "jpolitz: Hello\n" to "jpolitz: Hello\nyash: How are you\n".